secondl1ght/secondl1ght/README.md

 - 👋🏼 Hi, I’m @secondl1ght
 - 👀 I’m interested in bitcoin, privacy and individual freedom!
-- 🌱 I’m a Web Developer and working at [Amboss](https://amboss.space/), creator of [Cipherchat](https://cipherchat.app), & co-creator [BTC Map](https://btcmap.org), + contributing to other open source bitcoin projects
+- 🌱 I’m a Web Developer and creator of [Cipherchat](https://cipherchat.app), co-creator [BTC Map](https://btcmap.org), + contributing to other open source bitcoin projects - currently working at [Amboss](https://amboss.space/)
 - 💞️ I’m looking to collaborate on building the future
 - 📫 How to reach me:
   - [@secondl1ght:matrix.org](https://matrix.to/#/@secondl1ght:matrix.org)